vimeo/vimeo-depth-player/README.md

 ```
 3. Install all dependencies by running `npm install` inside the repository folder
 4. Run the server, `npm run start`
-5. In the examples folder swap your volumetric Vimeo video id with the one provided
+5. In the examples folder swap your volumetric Vimeo video id with the one provided in the `examples/playback.html`
 ```js
 depthPlayer = new Vimeo.DepthPlayer('YOUR_VIDEO_ID');
 ```